How The Setpoint Weight Concept Promotes Evidence-Based Body Positivity - SANE:MD

 How The Setpoint Weight Concept Promotes Evidence-Based Body Positivity

-Understanding the Factors That Determine Your Body Weight Setpoint
+Understanding the Factors That Shape Your Body Weight Set Point

-Here are some key factors that can influence your body weight setpoint:
+Let’s dive into some of the key factors that influence your body weight setpoint:

 1. Genetics